Fathers Day is almost here and these suggestions work well for birthdays too.

 I've got it's big brother the FitBit One, but the Zip is a more affordable option that still has the important features.

-This robot kit from OWI is a fun gift that can be used outdoors in the summer.
+This robot kit is a fun gift that can be used outdoors in the summer.

 The kit makes 14 different robots including a Zombie robot, and a couple of boats that actually move in the water.
 There are some really good robot designs in this set.